1DDRAG0NN1/ABT-DDRAGONN/README.md

 🟢 ← **active but not looking for a chat, with friends,** nonverbal or mute

-💬 ← interact please!!! looking for a chat.
+💬 ← bored, interact please!!! looking for a chat.

 _Highlighted is most likeley_